Delhi–Moradabad line: Electrification

+Speed Limit

+Delhi-Ghaziabad-Hapur-Moradabad line is classified as a "Group D" line and can take speeds up to 110 km/h. and Gajraula-Najibabad branch line is classified as a "Group D" line and can take speeds up to 100 km/h.

 Loco shed

 Ghaziabad electric loco shed serves the Delhi area.
 It housed 47 WAP-1 locos in 2008.
 It also has WAM-4, WAP-4, WAP-5, WAP-7 and WAG-5HA locos.

 Since this stretch is now electrified, this stretch would start seeing electric locomotives mostly.

 Passenger movement

 Moradabad is the only station on this line that is amongst the top hundred booking stations of Indian Railway.
-But this station has not any originating Mail/Express train.
+But this station does not have any originating mail/express train.